Hauer-Heinrich/hh_theme_default/README.md

  - comes with various viewhelpers
  - delivers example configurations and files like AdditionalConfiguration.php or site_config.yaml you can find these files at /Configuration/Typo3/
  - added a branding at the TYPO3 backend at the very top (customize this at Resources/Public/JavaScript/Backend/Bemain.js)
+ - adds "Number of columns" field to tt_address plugin

 ## IMPORTENT NOTICE
  - does not support IE 11 and below